davitbarblishvili/Matcat/README.md

 ## Testing

-We have used two test-suites in this project.
+We have used two test suites in this project.
 They are written in shell script and python.

-To run the automated test-suite that written in shell script, run:
+To run the automated test suite that written in shell script, run:

 ```make test```